varunon9/Remote-Control-PC/README.md

     3. Right click on the Jar file and then select Build Path > Add to Build Path

 ###### Feedbacks
+1. You need Java 8 for desktop part (Netbeans)
-1. If you are getting error in eclipse, you can import in Android-studio (for android part).
+2. If you are getting error in eclipse, you can import in Android-studio (for android part).
-2. You might need to change compile path for this project to Java 1.7.
+3. You might need to change compile path for android part to Java 1.7.
-3. Keyboard has some issues particular to some android versions.
+4. Keyboard has some issues particular to some android versions.